SemyonSinchenko/tsumugi-spark/README.md

 - Creating just another low-code / zero-code Data Quality tool: Deequ Scala is a very cool, Apache Spark Native, Data Quality engine that allows to compute a lot of things on scale.
 Anyone can create own `yaml` / `json` parametrization, dahsboards, or any other drag-n-drop low-code solution using Deequ.

+## Project structure

+### Protobuf messages

+`tsumugi-server/src/main/protobuf/` contains messages that define the main structures of Deequ Scala library:

+- `VerificationSuite` as a top-level Deequ object.
+See `suite.proto` for details;
+- `Analyzer` object that is defined using `oneof` from list of analyzers (`CountDistinct`, `Size`, `Compliance`, etc.).
+See `analyzers.proto` for details of the implementation;
+- `AnaomalyDetection` and strategies of anomaly detection.
+See `strategies.proto` for details;
+- `Check` that is defined using `Constraint`, `CheckLevel` and description;
+- `Constraint` itself that is defined as an Analyzer (that computes a metric), a reference value and a comparison sign;

+### SparkConnect Plugin

+`tsumugi-server/src/main/scala/org/apache/spark/sql/DeequConnectPlugin.scala` contains the plugin itself code.
+It is made very simple, about 50 lines of code.
+It just checks if the message is `VerificationSuite`, passes it into `DeequSuiteBuilder` and after that packs it back to `Relation`.

+### Deequ Suite Builder

+`tsumugi-server/src/main/scala/com/ssinchenko/DeequSuiteBuilder.scala` contains a code, that creates Deequ objects from protobuf messages.
+It maps enums and constants into enums and constants of Deequ, creates `com.amazon.deequ` objects from the corresponding protobuf messages.
+Returns a ready to use Deequ top-level structure.